-- ❖ Low Emission Fleet Vehicles Broxtowe Borough Council has purchased two more Euro 6 vehicles to replace two older more polluting vehicles. - ❖ Electric Fleet Vans Two electric fleet vans have been procured by Broxtowe Borough Council and subject to satisfactory trials another two vehicles will be purchased in 2021.
+- ❖ Low Emission Fleet Vehicles Broxtowe Borough Council has purchased eight more Euro 6 vehicles in 2021 to replace two older more polluting vehicles. - ❖ Electric Fleet Vans Two electric fleet vehicles were purchased in 2021 due to satisfactory trials of two electric fleet vans in 2020.